FarisOmerbasic/CS308Project/README.md

 - Technologies Used: HTML, CSS (Bootstrap), JavaScript
 - Features Implemented:
   - Introduction to the service
-  - Navigation to other sections (appointments, login, registration)
+  - Navigation to other sections
   - Basic layout and styling
   - Responsive design to support various devices